 Meat, chicken, and eggs are proteins rich in glycine.
 Fish like tuna and salmon is another source of this amino acid.
 Protein helps reduce sugar cravings, which often come from carb withdrawal, keeps your blood sugar stable, provides satiety after meals so that you’re not tempted to snack, and helps boost immunity throughout the detox period (10).

-Fatty Acids Found In Olive Oil Or Coconut Oil
+Fatty Acids Found In Olive Oil Or Vegetable Oil

 Shaking up your diet from heavy meats and proteins makes room for a more balanced intake of fats which are major components of cell membranes and are necessary for proper hormone production (6).
+This means picking unsaturated fats like canola and vegetable oil, also known as heart-healthy fats.
 Frying with quality oils will allow you to add flavor back into your food without all the unwanted side effects.
-The best part?
-This means ditching canola and vegetable oil in favor of real unsaturated fats, also known as heart-healthy fat.

 Veggies provide that much-needed crunch factor in our lives!
 In addition to being delicious “fast food”, they also release energy slowly and stay with you longer than most foods, meaning your body doesn’t have to work hard to digest them.